engyasin/engyasin.github.io/posts/tracking-my-working-times-for-804-days.md

 <img src='../../images/forest/a.png' style="display: block; margin: 0 auto;" width='60%'/>

-* Although this analysis focuses on my results, they are likely to benefit others with similar habits and can easily be generalized as demonstrated later in the post.
+* Although this analysis focuses on my results, they are likely to benefit others and can easily be generalized as demonstrated later in the post.

 * Productivity is defined here as the amount of work time per day; thus, this study is about quantity rather than quality.
 While there may be a strong correlation between these two factors, it goes beyond the scope of this analysis to explore other definitions of productivity (see [3] for examples).